BOJ may seek ways to calm bond market, policy on hold

 LACK OF SOLUTIONS

-Japan's economy expanded at an annualised 3.5 percent in the first quarter, the fastest in a year, offering evidence that Abe's sweeping stimulus is beginning to work.
+Japan's economy expanded at an annualized 3.5 percent in the first quarter, the fastest in a year, offering evidence that Abe's sweeping stimulus is beginning to work.

 The BOJ may thus revise up its assessment of the economy to say it is picking up, compared with the previous month's view that it is "bottoming out with some signs of a pick-up."